ufv-crp/Music/README.md

 #### Deploy

-This project can be deployed of different ways: using Docker or Docker Compose, generating a build and serving it through NGINX, Traefik or any other proxy  / server and using PM2 by installing it `yarn global add pmp`, generating a build and starting the service `pm2 start application.config.json`.
+This project can be deployed of different ways: using Docker or Docker Compose, generating a build and serving it through NGINX, Traefik or any other proxy  / server and using PM2 by installing it `yarn global add pmp`, generating a build and starting the service `pm2 start application.config.json`; or just `export PORT=4000 && pm2 start node_modules/react-scripts/scripts/start.js --name "music"`.

 #### Collections